ErikBrorsson/MVDet/eriks_readme.md

 ### ramp-up adaptation
 - [x] target loss weight increases as confidence of pseudo-labels increase
+  - [x] Since there is no obvious method for measuring the model's confidence (it outputs real values and tries to match the ground truths which has been gaussian smoothed), I resort to a hard-coded schedule for progressively increasing the focus on target domain.

 There should probably be more focus on accurate source labels in the beginning, and then successively focus is shifted to target domain as the quality of the pseudo-labels increase.

+# Notes

+- Camera C3 is not undistorted properly.
+Perhaps they use another cameramodel for this camera?
+The projection of points looks alrgiht, although lines does not appear straight in this camera.